|July 6, 2022||Comments Closed|

 Yoga is a discipline that originated in India more than 5000 years ago.
-It involves a group of physical, mental and spiritual practices aimed at balancing the body, mind and emotions.
-The practice of yoga helps to achieve good glycemic control and reduce the complications in people with diabetics.
+It involves a group of physical, mental, and spiritual practices aimed at balancing the body, mind and emotions.
+The practice of yoga helps to achieve good glycemic control and reduce complications in people with diabetes.

 Pranayama is a yogic practice focused on breath control.
 It helps to elevate the body’s “prana shakthi” or life energies.
 This helps to have a calming effect on your nervous system which reduces stress levels effective in prediabetes treatment.

 Noted physicians Dr. David Jenkins and Dr. Thomas Wolevar formulated the glycemic index for foods in 1981.
 It’s a measure of how foods that contain carbohydrates raise blood sugar levels over a two-hour period.
 A food’s glycemic index (GI) is expressed on a scale of 0 to 100.
 The Glycemic index is especially useful for diabetics to help them control their blood sugar levels.

 Foods are classified based on three Glycemic Index (GI) levels

 As a general observation Low GI food have proven to improve blood circulation, aided in weight loss and helps reduce cholesterol levels.
 Some healthy low GI foods to effectively manage diabetes are

 Nature has provided us with superfoods that help manage blood sugar levels effectively, some common ones are

 Walnuts – Walnuts are proven to help improve insulin sensitivity while helping to control blood glucose levels.
 They are rich in dietary fibre that takes a longer time to break down to ensure a slow release of sugar into the bloodstream.